conorzen/easymath/README.md

 **Made with ❤️ for the math community**

-*EasyMath: Because mathematics should be about the math, not the syntax.*
+*RealMaths: Because mathematics should be about the math, not the syntax.*